tabbykatz/portfolio/portfolio/shell.md

   name: "Tabitha O'Melay"
 ---

 _This program was built during the COVID-19 pandemic & "Shelter in Place" order in California, USA.
-My parter Zac and I wrote our shell using a strtok function of our own design._
+My partner Zac and I wrote our shell using our own recreation of C standard library functions_

+# Why would you re-write the standard library?

+People ask me this a lot.
+This is how I learned C. From the beginning at [Holberton](https://www.holbertonschool.com/), we are given a single function: `_putchar()`.
+This function is used to print a single character to the screen.
+I learned the language by building everything from scratch, and you can see a lot of it in this shell.
+Here's my version of `strtok()`:

 ```C
 #include "shell.h"